Mindfulness-based stress reduction (MBSR)

-- Observe the natural movements in your stomach created by the breath.
+- Observing the natural movements in your stomach created by the breath.

-- Notice what you experience within the whole body.
+- Noticing what you experience within the whole body.

 This 3-stage process is often called ‘hourglass’ meditation.
 You first expand your awareness outwards to the body, then draw your focus inwards, before expanding it out to your body again.